getlantern/browsersunbounded/README.md

 10. Start the egress server: `cd egress && go run egress.go`

 11. Start the desktop client: `cd client/dist/bin && ./desktop`
+  - See "Desktop Client Usage" section for run options

 12. To start the wasm client in "headless" mode (no [embed ui](#nail_careart-ui-quickstart-for-devs)): Start **Google Chrome**.
 Navigate to `localhost:9000`.
 The web widget loads, accesses Freddie, finds your desktop client, signals, and establishes several WebRTC connections.
 Pop open the console and you'll see all the things going on.
 Alternatively, to start the wasm client wrapped in the embed ui, follow the [UI quickstart](#nail_careart-ui-quickstart-for-devs).